francescobarbieri/francescobarbieri.me/posts/the-social-impact-of-deepfakes.md

 ### New tech, old concept

-But deepfakes, as we know them today, started with the [Video Rewrite program](http://chris.bregler.com/videorewrite/), created in 1997 by Christoph Bregler, Michele Covell and Malcolm Stanley.
+Deepfakes, as we know them today, started with the [Video Rewrite program](http://chris.bregler.com/videorewrite/), created in 1997 by Christoph Bregler, Michele Covell and Malcolm Stanley.
 The program altered existing video footage to create new content of someone mouthing words they didn't speak in the original version.
 This program was the first system to automate facial reanimation completely.

 As computer vision and artificial intelligence continued to advance, Ian Goodfellow's invention of [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) (GAN) in 2014 allowed the generation of much more realist fake  videos.
 GANs consists of two neural networks that compete to produce and discern high quality faked images.
 One is the “generator”, which creates images that loo like an original image, and the other is the “discriminator”, which tries to figure out if an image is fake or authentic.
 A feedback loop is generated between the two so that, as the generator learns, it gets better at fooling the discriminator by creating more realistic fakes and, as the discriminator learns, it finds more sophisticated ways of identifying the fakes.

+This is the framework that generated many famous deepfakes, such as the [Obama video](https://www.youtube.com/watch?v=cQ54GDm1eL0&ab_channel=BuzzFeedVideo) which hits the headlines in 2018, or the more recent image of Pope Francis wearing a Balenciaga down jacked.

 ![Deepfake of Pope Francis wearing Balenciaga.](/articlesImg/the-social-impact-of-deepfakes/popeFrancisSwag.webp)